 [Section 65 inserted by No. 68 of 2004 s.
 64.]

-66. Request for establishment of safety and health committee
+66. Employee may request employer to establish committee

 (1) An employee who works at a mine may request an employer at the mine to establish a safety and health committee for the mine.